Share this article:

 Are you saying Germany, ...and then you say gravel.
 And if you mention gravel in Germany, you really can't ignore the beautiful Harz region.
 Approximately five and a half hours' drive from Utrecht, you'll find an expansive nature reserve that will leave you speechless.
 It's like riding through different countries in one day, like you're constantly going up and down, and like you're sometimes going back in time.
 Do you want to know why you should go gravel biking in the Harz, in Saxony-Anhalt and Lower Saxony on the border with former East and West Germany?
 Then read on for more tips for gravel biking in the Harz.

-The first days of spring are announcing themselves in the Netherlands as I drive the car to the station early one morning.
-It's the signal to pick up my travel companion, load the bicycle, and make the trip to the region of Saxony-Anhalt.
-Our final destination is Benneckenstein, a village deep in the Harz, a stone's throw from the former Iron Curtain.
+The first days of spring are making themselves known in the Netherlands as I drive to the station on an early morning.
+It’s the signal to pick up my travel companion, load the bikes and set off for the region of Sachsen-Anhalt.
+Our final destination is Benneckenstein, a village deep in the Harz mountains, a stone’s throw from the former Iron Curtain.
 That history intrigues me enormously.
-It's a history that is almost unimaginable in the present day.
+It’s a history that is almost impossible to imagine in this day and age.
 We travel almost barrier-free all over the world.
-But until barely forty years ago, there was a literal wall between the east and west of Europe.
-In Berlin it was mega-visible, but also in the Harz, a mountainous area that stretches across several German states, you can still see and experience the history.
+But until barely forty years ago, there was a literal wall between eastern and western Europe.
+In Berlin, it was very visible, but also in the Harz, a mountainous region that extends across several German federal states, you can still see and experience history.

-During our preparations, we'd already spotted the old border post which is on one of our routes later on.
-It's a classic watchtower with some open ground around it.
+During our preparations, we already spotted the old border post which is included in one of our routes later on.
+It's a classic watchtower, with a sort of open field around it.
 Ideal for spotting intruders.
 It's a tangible reminder of a conflict.
+For us, it’s an absolute must-visit.

 Broken everywhere

-You notice little of conflict en route; it's a fine journey towards the centre of Germany.
-Via cities like Hanover and Braunschweig, we slowly dive into the Harz.
-You can see the mountain range from afar, with the Brocken, its highest point, bathed in sunlight.
-That highlight is also in our routes.
+On the way, you notice little of conflict; it’s a fine journey like this to the centre of Germany.
+Via cities like Hanover and Braunschweig, we slowly dive into the Harz You can see the mountain range from afar, with the Brocken, the highest point, bathed in sunlight.
+That highlight is also included in our routes.
 Literally and figuratively.

 Explore the Harz

-But we're on our way to Benneckenstein, to Pim and Carla.
-Two people in their fifties, who, during COVID times, saw their search for more peace and quiet suddenly take a turn they might not have expected.
-The result was, in any case, a house in Saxony-Anhalt, where a B&B, Explore the Harz, is now located.
-Pim is a keen cyclist and knows the best routes in the region, and the accommodation is perfectly situated for taking in the entire region.
+But we are on our way to Benneckenstein, to Pim and Carla.
+Two fifty-somethings, who saw their search for more peace and quiet take a turn during COVID, perhaps one they hadn't expected.
+The result, in any case, was a house in Saxony-Anhalt, which is now a B&B, Explore the Harz is located.
+Pim is a keen cyclist and knows the best routes in the region, and the accommodation is perfectly situated for exploring the entire region.

 Once we've arrived, we're given a warm welcome.
 Pim is still busy with DIY, as the following week is an important weekend with many guests.
 A B&B is never finished, but then, while doing DIY, you suddenly have a shower screen in a thousand pieces.
 Anyway, never a dull moment.

-We unpack, have coffee and quickly get ready for a first introduction.
-Pim had already created four routes for us beforehand, each with its own theme.
+We'll unpack, have coffee, and quickly get ready for a first exploration.
+Pim had already created four routes beforehand, each with its own theme.
 Highlights?
-A bit of GDR history, the Brocken, the Rappbodetalsperre and the Josephskreuz.
+A bit of GDR history, the Brocken, the Rappbode Dam, and the Josephskreuz.
 We can’t wait.

-Our first encounter is a loop of approximately 40 kilometres with start and finish in Benneckenstein.
-What strikes you is that within a kilometre, you're actually on gravel.
-And what gravel it is.
-Champagne, crisp, delightful, beautiful gravel.
-And then there's the surroundings.
-We twist and turn around hills flanked by trees that are half-chewed.
-It sometimes feels like you're in an old mining area.
-If you forget you're in Germany, it could also be the interior of the USA: Colorado, Utah, Arizona.
-It's likely Winnetou and Old Shatterhand were conceived here, not in Elspe.
+Our first route is a circuit of approximately 35 kilometres, starting and finishing in Benneckenstein.
+What is striking is that within the first kilometre we are already on gravel sit.
+And what lovely gravel.
+Champagne, crisp, delicious, beautiful gravel.
+And then that environment.
+We twist and turn around hills flanked by trees that are half gnawed away.
+It sometimes feels like you are in an old mining environment.
+If you forget you are in Germany, it could also be the American interior: Colorado, Utah, Arizona.
+Winnetou and Old Shatterhand were probably not conceived in Elspe, but here.

 Towering

-We are driving towards the Carlshausturm, a large viewing tower, of which there are many in this region.
-On the one hand, they are tourist attractions, but some also have (or had) a more strategic purpose.
-This one serves as a viewing platform and also as a telephone mast.
+We are driving towards the Carl's Tower, a large observation tower, of which there are many in this region.
+On the one hand, they are tourist attractions, but some have also had a more strategic purpose.
+These Carl's Tower As well as an observation platform, it also serves as a telephone mast.
 It was once built in 1901 as a telephone tower for the local narrow-gauge railway company.
-Now, since 1998, it has also been a viewing tower.
-You can easily go up with gravel shoes and the view is magnificent.
-The road to get there was also beautiful, so we've started off well.
-Our route then turns in the direction of the Hexenbesen, just over the border into the neighbouring federal state of Thuringia.
-This special viewing tower even has two slides!
-And we see the witch theme reflected here a lot.
+Now, since 1998, it's also a viewing tower.
+You can easily go up in gravel shoes and the view is magnificent.
+The road to get there was also lovely, so we had a good start.
+Our route then turns in the direction of the Broomstick, just over the border with the neighbouring state of Thuringia.
+This special observation tower even has two slides!
+And the witch theme is still very much evident here.
 Upon returning home, a nice local drink and some snacks await us.
 Ideal.

 East meets West

-We are welcomed by the former mayor.
+We are being looked after by the former mayor.
 She also lived here during the Cold War.
-The stories she tells linger long.
+The stories she tells linger for a long time.
+About her move to Sorge, about the special permit she needed.
+About the dark history.
 Just like the climb up the former watchtower and the visible border.
-The memorial plaques to the refugees who perished here do the rest.
-It makes a deep impression.
+The memorial plaques to the fugitives who perished here do the rest.
+It leaves a deep impression.
 It is a prelude to a special day.

-Do you know the expression “If you think you are too small to make a difference, try sleeping with a mosquito”?
+Do you know that saying, “If you think you are too small to make a difference, try sleeping with a mosquito”?
 The equivalent in the Harz Mountains is the bark beetle, a creature only 5 millimetres in size.
-A louse's head.
+A pinhead.
 This beetle, however, has an enormous influence on the landscape in the Harz.
 A monoculture of conifers, planted as part of post-war reparations and climate change, provides the ideal breeding ground.

 Puffs of smoke occasionally rise above the mountaintop.
 It looks like a flickering campfire.
 The source of these wisps of smoke?
 A steam train.
 The region is home to a real steam train, which is also jokingly called ‘Hogwarth’.
 It runs on narrow-gauge tracks, you can see it from afar, and when you're standing next to it, you can hear it too.
 It's primarily a tourist attraction, which apparently costs a fortune.
 However, it does make for a good story.
 The train actually travels with us on this route, as the final destination is the Brocken.